 UPS (Uninterruptable Power Supply)

 Imagine, you are playing on your PC and suddenly a power breakdown occurred, and all of your progress have been lost.
 Definitely, you don’t want to experience such an interruption.
 So what are the possible ways to avoid it?
-The best answer is to attach a UPS with your gaming PC.
+The best answer is to attach a UPS to your gaming PC.
 If you often face power interruption problems, then it is really necessary to install UPS.
 Because the frequent power break could also cause damage to the power supply.

 Last Things (Run the tests)

 When you installed every recommended part successfully, you should run a test to check if every part of the PC internal or external working properly or not.
 To test the basic elements, all you need to do is to set up windows first if haven’t done.
 Then open several windows and programs to test the RAM and SSD progress while multitasking.
 Keep them open and then run high-resolution media files to test GPU, or you can run high-resolution games to test advance.
 You will get results with these tests.
 If your system lags or slows down, then close some windows, if the problem still persists, close all windows except the game.
 It should be running normally now.

 If not, that means you need to upgrade RAM or GPU.
 If both elements are according to the game’s requirement, then check out if your monitor or LED supports high resolution or not.
 If it doesn’t support it, you have to replace it with the upgraded one.
 You will eventually find good test results with these tips at last.
 Moreover, to test the cooling system, you have to run your PC a little longer to see if it’s cooling down the temperature of your system or not.